- CASE FILES

-Russian scientists believe that tourists came to the area where under certain circumstances the force of gravity can fluctuate.
+Russian scientists believe that the hikers came to the area where under certain circumstances the force of gravity can fluctuate.
 Petersburg physicist, Ph.D., Associate Professor of Institute of Engineering and holder of more than one hundred patents German Erchenko believes that the significantly decreased external pressure threw the hikers out from the tent.

 Scientists have long studied thermodynamics, hydrodynamics, various aspects of the nature of gravity and weightlessness of bodies.
-He believes that Dyatlov tourists came to the area, which at the confluence of circumstances can have significantly decreased force of gravity.
+He believes that Dyatlov group came to the area, which at the confluence of circumstances can have significantly decreased force of gravity.
 "It formed a corridor of a kind, in which Earth's gravity decreased.
-The tourists in the tent - sleeping or just getting ready, had time to undress.
+The hikers in the tent - sleeping or just getting ready, had time to undress.
 And then "unknown force" began to lift them up off the floor and drag them into the direction of the corridor", said the scientist.
 As the outside air pressure was significantly lower than inside the tent, "people began to push outwards", the scientist said.
-"The emerging tourists instantly pushed the tent from the inside, and since the pressure in their bodies still remained high, they received "unexplained" internal injuries - including broken bones.
+"The emerging hikers instantly pushed the tent from the inside, and since the pressure in their bodies still remained high, they received "unexplained" internal injuries - including broken bones.

-"Some of the tourist died instantly, others remained alive for some time, but the bodies once outside the tent remain hovering in the air as though lying on a horizontal surface.
+"Some of the hikers died instantly, others remained alive for some time, but the bodies once outside the tent remain hovering in the air as though lying on a horizontal surface.
 In this position same force pulled them to the side", said the physicist.
 According to Erchenko's calculations, the phenomenon lasted only a few minutes.
 This period of time was enough to throw people in 1-1.5 kilometers distance.
 "They flew one by one or in groups from the tent, to be scatter on the slope and in the woods.
 When they were falling in the snow from a height, not being able to protect themselves, they received the injuries on their faces, which were disfigured", adds Erchenko.

-The physicist says that if the tourists did not get out of the firmly fixed on the ground tent, perhaps they would not have died.
+The physicist says that if the hikers did not get out of the firmly fixed on the ground tent, perhaps they would not have died.
 In addition, according to the scientist, such events are not uncommon on the area.
 People, cattle and wild animals are dying in a similar manner with an alarming regularity.
 "For those who in the future will go visit Dyatlov Pass, it is worth bearing in mind that the corridor where the gravity to Earth is decreased can "open" again.
 Hunters in the area often go in the woods and the big question "Why is this happening in this place" needs yet to be surveyed and answered, summarize the specialist.
 ADFAVE.RU